Salesforce Is Not a CRM

 - Allowing field technicians like towing dispatch units and their managers to stay in sync with up-to-the-minute coordination on the status of their jobs and intelligently coordinating teams of technicians to work in the most efficient way possible

 Ok, maybe the title was a little misleading and meant to grab your attention.
 Salesforce’s Sales Cloud is the clear-cut number one CRM in the market and the gap continues to widen.
 However, thinking of Salesforce’s offerings as purely confined to the arena of sales tools is capping its potential value to your business.
-It has much, much more to offer, and there are easily attainable returns on investment for those willing to take the leap.
+It has much, much more to offer (just like MuleSoft), and there are easily attainable returns on investment for those willing to take the leap.